kohxuan/FYP1System/README.md

 3.  **🗃️ Create and Seed the Database**
     -   In Visual Studio, go to **Tools > NuGet Package Manager > Package Manager Console**.
     -   Once the console is ready, run the following command.
-This will connect to your local SQL Server instance, create the database, apply the schema, and populate it with initial data (including user roles and sample accounts).
+This will connect to the local SQL Server instance, create the database, apply the schema, and populate it with initial data.
         ```powershell
         Update-Database
         ```

 4.  **▶️ Run the Project**
     -   Press **F5** or click the green run button (with "https" profile) in the main toolbar.
-    -   Visual Studio will build the project, start the Kestrel web server, and automatically open the application's login page in your default browser.
+    -   Visual Studio will build the project, start the Kestrel web server, and automatically open the application's login page in the default browser.
 <br>